aalansari89/floc-collisions/README.md

-# Welcome
+### Floc Collisions App

-Here's a Jupyter notebook for calculatuting and visualizing floc collision frequnecy functions.
+The `Collisions` file is a Jupyter notebook that calculates the collision frequency functions for colliding particles using the *long- and short-* range models.